bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_3.rst

 Using annotations
 -----------------

-Annotations are additional elements that you add to your plot to make it easier to read.
-More information on the various visual aids is available in the section :ref:`userguide_annotations`.
+Annotations are visual elements that you add to your plot to make it easier to read.
+More information on the various kinds of annotations is available in the section :ref:`userguide_annotations`.

 One example are box annotations.
 You can use box annotations to highlight certain areas of your plot: